CraigGosnay/docker-tutorials/notes.md

 # Useful Commands

 ```
 docker ps -a    # list all containers
+docker ps       # list running containers
+docker images   # list images
+docker build .  # build based on dockerfile in curr dir
+docker run      # run a command in a new container
+docker start    # restart a stopped container
 ```